Introduction

 Cons: Expensive ($5,000+/month), complex implementation, overkill for small businesses

-HubSpot CRM - Best Free Option (with caveats)
+HubSpot CRM - Best free / general option (with caveats)

 Pros: Generous free tier, excellent integrations